ehren123/RockPaperScissorsReact/Readme.md

 # Limitations and possible improvements

 - This is not intended to be a secure application.
-As such coors is disabled and there is no authenticaiton.
+As such cors is disabled and there is no authenticaiton.
 - The UX is rather basic but get's the job done.
 - React configuration done inside a typescript file.
 - Database connection string hard coded in backend application.